Mill Hill County High School

 Mill Hill County High School is a large secondary school with academy status located in Mill Hill, London, England.
-It was the first comprehensive school in the United Kingdom to have had a student accepted on the Morehead-Cain merit scholarship program in the United States and is an official Morehead-Cain nominating school.
+It was the first comprehensive school in the United Kingdom to have had a student accepted on the Morehead-Cain merit scholarship programme in the United States and is an official Morehead-Cain nominating school.
 The previous headteacher, Geoffrey Thompson, was retired in 2019 and has preceded Andrew "Andy" Stainton.

+Uniform

+Children must wear school uniform, from years 7-11.
+Sixth Form must wear modern businesswear.
+The school consists of a red and blue blazer, ties (black, red, green, blue and silver), pullover with the school crest, and a white blouse.
+You also need to wear your house lanyard and skirts/trousers.
+Different subjects also offer equipment you need, such as red aprons for DT, PE kit, trainers/football boots and calculators for maths.

+Houses and Enrichment

+The school has a variety of enrichment, including music, art and dance.
+Many students attend these to broaden their knowledge and make new friends.
+There are also programs, such as Antibullying Ambassadors, which have won the Diana Award.
+There are 4 houses, Neptune, Jupiter, Saturn and Mars.
+These houses have competitions such as sports day, football and House Games.
+Every year a music show is hosted, and there is a club where you can design clothes for the school show, led by Miss Oakley.
+Teachers have class codes, e.g Miss Oakley’s code is SOY.

 History

-The school was built in August 25 1931 by the Mill Hill Schools Foundation.
+The school was built in August 25, 1931 by the Mill Hill Schools Foundation.
 The current school was created as a merger between Moat Mount Comprehensive and Orange Hill school in Burnt Oak after the latter was closed.
 Orange Hill had originally been a grammar school and Moat Mount a secondary modern before the ending of the grammar school system in the Borough of Barnet in the early seventies.
 Moat Mount Comprehensive had a sixth form of up to 80 pupils in the mid-Seventies and a total school population of around 970 pupils.
 In contrast, the school was notable for its "Good" report established by Ofsted.
 It has stated how mature the pupils were and how teachers were experts in their roles.

 Admissions

 It is for students aged 11 to 18.
 The school has 1,684 pupils as of the 2023/2024 school year.
+As of 2025/2026, the school has 1,538 pupils.
+There are 500 sixth formers.
 The current headteacher is Andy Stainton, who has succeeded Geoffrey Thompson.
 Thompson has retired in 2019, which caused him to depart the school.